bhansconnect/nas/INSTALL.md

 ```

 Update apt sources to include updates and contrib.
+> Note: If you see misisng firmware, you may need to comeback and add non-free.
+Just look up the issue.
 The file is `/mnt/etc/apt/sources.list`.
 Set it to:
 ```
 deb http://deb.debian.org/debian bullseye main contrib